dergigi/dergigi.github.io/collections/_threads/2021-08-10-memes-vs-the-world.md

 as well as publish the relevant chapters of my upcoming book as soon as they are good enough.

-A recording of the original talk, given in German, is available here:
+A recording of the original talk, given in German, is available on [YouTube](https://www.youtube.com/watch?v=n9OWZq5z49I&t=29401s).

 P.P.S: This talk was inspired by a comment by [nvk](https://twitter.com/nvk) - he was trying to explain these things